Whiplash After Car Accident: What You Need To Know

 Is it a serious injury?

 Absolutely.
-The average whiplash victim is still suffering from significant pain more than eight years later.
+The average victim is still suffering from significant pain from this type of injury more than eight years later.

 What to do for whiplash after a car accident